 Democracies essentially need access to information to be functional.
 However, we have observed in recent years a high degree of fake news and their success stories.
 While fake news has been creating its own realities, so-called professional journalism isn’t running well.
 Nowadays, a journalist’s work is valorised not by quality of content, but by the clicks articles receive.
 This has inevitably caused a commercial impact.
 Also, Facebook has started to allow the spreading out of messages on the basis of comments and icon inputs.
 The old English motto «If it bleeds, it leads» perfectly orchestrates this mechanism.
 Exaggeration of facts is only one of the harmless tendencies to get attention.

 As a circular reaction, journalism alone is losing the trust of the public.
 And even more dangerous, as a consequence, the valour of truth itself goes into crisis.
 The number of people who just want their beliefs confirmed is growing.
 The ones who want to be confronted with opposite opinions, as material for discussion and reflection, have increased problems in finding subjects matters that are treated in a profound way.

 Dear reader.
-You still can read 1 free reviews/views this month (news is free).
-Please signup for subscription, or login below if you have one?
-We in MODERN TIMES REVIEW needs your support to keep going.
-It is only quarterly 9 euro, and you will get full access to around 2000 articles, all our e-magazines – and recieve the coming printed magazines.
+You have already read a free review/view article today (but all industry news is free), so please come back tomorrow or login if you are a subscriber?
+For 9 euro, you will get full access to around 2000 articles, all our e-magazines – and receive the coming printed magazines.